 Use a compiler or other tools to automatically create explicit interfaces for external procedures.

-6.33 Dangling References to Stack Frames [DCM]
+6.33 Dangling references to stack frames [DCM]

 6.33.1 Applicability to language

 The vulnerability specified in ISO/IEC 24772-1:2019 clause 6.33 applies to Fortran when a local target does not have the save attribute and the pointer has a lifetime longer than the target.
 However, the intended functionality is often available with allocatables, which do not suffer from this vulnerability.
 The Fortran standard explicitly states that the lifetime of an allocatable function result extends to its use in the expression that invoked the call.